eric-spoerner/kickstarter-analysis/README.md

 For the purposes of this analysis, any data regarding the play's genre would presumably be helpful in further targeting as there may be a material difference in success rate or funding levels of comedies, dramas, etc.

+This data set is now also somewhat stale, with the latest data in the set being from 2017.

-Further data regarding the subsequent outcome of funded plays (revenue, attendance, etc) could help further determine the efficacy of the fundraisers.
+Further data regarding the subsequent outcome of funded plays could help further determine the efficacy of the fundraisers.
+This data could be in the form of critical reviews, attendance and revenue staistics, or length of the play's run.

 ### Other Possible Studies